Wedding photo

 Price for a wedding photographer

 Just as weddings have different budgets, you can find wedding photographers in many different price ranges.
-But before you settle on a budget, there are a few things to consider first.
+But before you commit to a budget, there are a few things you can consider first.

 What are our needs?

 In general, the price depends on how long the photographer will be present on the wedding day.
-Many photographers have a fixed price for fixed photo packages.
-It can be a small package, where the photographer is for example in the church and after the wedding takes portraits of the bride and groom.
-And at the other end of the spectrum, the photographer may be there from the time the bride gets ready before the wedding and follows the couple until the bridal waltz is over, or until the party ends.
+Many photographers have a fixed price for fixed defined photo packages.
+It can be a small package where the photographer, for example, is present in the church and after the ceremony takes portraits of the bridal couple.
+And at the other end of the spectrum, the photographer can be present from when the bride gets ready before the ceremony and follows the couple until the bridal waltz is over, or until the party ends.

 It can sometimes be a bit difficult to understand the different price compositions.
-Some photographers provide a fixed number of images and offer additional costs if you want more images.
-Other photographers send all the images from the day, with a small number edited and the rest not.
+Some photographers deliver a fixed number of pictures and offer add-ons if you want more pictures.
+Other photographers send all the pictures from the day, where a smaller number are edited, and the rest are not.

-It may seem like a tempting and obvious idea that more photos from the wedding day are better than fewer photos.
-But there are still a few arguments that I think argue for not getting all the photos from the day:
+It may seem like a tempting and obvious thought that more pictures from the wedding day are better than fewer pictures.
+But there are still a few arguments that I think speak for not getting all the pictures from the day:

-1. A photographer takes many pictures to get this shot.
+1. A photographer takes many pictures to arrive at this shot.

-2. You've chosen a photographer because you trust them to capture your wedding.
-Therefore, also trust that the photographer can choose the right ones afterwards.
+2. You have chosen a photographer because you trust that they can immortalize your wedding.
+Therefore, also have confidence that the photographer can choose the right ones afterwards.

-3. If you have to choose images from a pool of several thousand photos, it's going to take a really long time.
+3. If you have to choose pictures from a pool of several thousand photos, it will take a really long time.

-4. A big part of a photographer's job is selecting images.
-In other words, the photographer is trained to spot the best images.
+4. A large part of a photographer's work is about selecting pictures.
+In other words, the photographer is trained to spot the best pictures.

 Find the right price for wedding photography

-In my view, the best and easiest price structure looks like this:
+In my opinion, the best and simplest pricing structure looks like this:

 Photos of an all-day wedding will yield a pool of images on the good side of 2000 images.
 That pool can be scaled down to a maximum of a few hundred.
 The photos show everything from preparations, wedding, reception, portraits, party etc. In these photos you have the opportunity to reproduce the day in detail and without it being boring to look at.